Estimated reading time: 8 minutes

 Curry Inspiration

-My inspiration for the exotic spice is India as my great-aunt and uncle ran a tea plantation from the ’50s-’60s and she was always telling stories of what it was like growing up in that time showing us pictures.
+My inspiration for the exotic spice is India, where my great-aunt and uncle ran a tea plantation from the ’50s to the ’60s.

-She also mentioned how lonely it was to be without family, a bit like me at the moment.
+She also mentioned how lonely it was to be like me without family.

-It would be a struggle at first but said I would soon settle in my new homeland, Canada, and make new friends.
+Initially, it would be a struggle, but I said I would soon settle in my new homeland, Canada, and make new friends.

-On my leaving Scotland she handed me a cookbook saying it was one of her first cookbooks called “The Dalda Cookbook” and that she knew that I loved my curry and experimenting with cooking and creating recipes.
+On my leaving Scotland, she handed me a cookbook, saying it was one of her first cookbooks, “The Dalda Cookbook.”

-This is now one of my much-cherished cookbooks that you just can’t get anymore!
+This is now one of my much-cherished cookbooks that you can’t purchase anymore!

-It is certainly a treasure to be handed down to other generations. -Nicola Don
+The cookbook is undoubtedly a treasure to be handed down to other generations. -Nicola Don

 How To Make Chicken Curry In A Hurry